codeinthehole/codeinthehole.hugo/content/tips/advanced-pull-request-crafting.md

 - "Linting"
 - "Address PR comments"

-It's sloppy.
-Use interactive rebasing to squash these into your history and to generally massage your commits into shape before submitting for review.
-It's fine to force-push if you're the only one working on a branch.
+Squash these into your history as if they never happened.
+Future maintainers aren't interested in the back-and-forth iterations of a PR.

 Obviously, write descriptive commit messages - adopt [Tim Pope's advice](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) if you haven't already.
 Remember, future maintainers (probably you)  will always want to know _why_ a change was made.
 Don't leave them in the dark.

+It's rare to compose such a clean git history in your first go, so before submitting a PR, get into the habit of reviewing your commits and using git rebase to massage it into a cogent story.

 Atomic, descriptive commits mean the PR can be reviewed chronologically, _commit-by-commit_.
-This is the ideal.
+This is the ideal and a key sign of a developer on top of their game.

 ### Follow the boy-scout rule

 > "Leave things BETTER than you found them." -- Robert Baden Powell

 Codebases degrade over time; entropy increases.
-Thoughtful developers will look for opportunities to refactor or restructure components as they work, keeping the codebase clean.
+Thoughtful developers will look for opportunities to refactor or restructure components as they work on other things, keeping the codebase clean.

-A useful practice for this is to _begin_ your PR by refactoring or restructuring the codebase to make it _easy_ to add the core functionality of your PR.
-For example, start by reviewing the tests for a component you're about to extend, adjusting them to be as readable as possible.
+A useful practice for this is to _begin_ your PR by cleaning up the codebase to make it _easy_ to address the core purpose of your PR.

+For example, start by reviewing the tests for a component you're about to extend, reworking them to be as readable as possible.

 ### Make the reviewer's life easy